 Tips for choosing a home you can afford

 It may take a while for you to save for a down payment, lower your DTI ratio or improve your credit scores.
 But if you work hard and stick with it over time, you may begin to see some rewards, like easier loan approval and better loan terms.

-In the meantime, consider the following as you think about what home you’d like once your finances are ready.
+In the meantime, here are some things to consider as you think about what home you’d like once your finances are ready.